jihoonkim/MED263/week1/docker.md

 ```bash
 $ docker run hello-world
 ```
-4. Docker installation success if you see the outputs like the one below
+4. Docker installation is success if you see the outputs like the one below
 ```bash
 Hello from Docker!
 This message shows that your installation appears to be working correctly
 To generate this message, Docker took the following steps:
  1. The Docker client contacted the Docker daemon.
  2. The Docker daemon pulled the "hello-world" image from the Docker Hub.